ypatole035-ai/llamdrop/README.md

 ## The Story

-> This project started because one developer spent hours trying to run local AI on an Oppo F19 Pro+ with no PC and no budget.
+> This project started because one vibe-coder spent hours trying to run local AI on an Oppo F19 Pro+ with no PC and no budget.
 Dozens of crashes.
 Models that were incompatible.
 RAM errors with no explanation.
 When it finally worked — with a tiny 1.5B model running in Termux — the thought was: nobody should have to go through all of that just to get started.
 >
 > llamdrop is the tool that should have existed already.